Service Dog Laws Ohio: Comprehensive Guide & FAQs [2023]

 If a service dog does get excluded for one of these reasons, it’s important to know that the business or entity must still give the person with a disability a chance to use the goods, services, and/or accommodations without their animal.

 Please note that businesses are not required to take care of service animals or supervise them in any way.
 Read more on our blog: Can Service Dogs Go Anywhere?
-Opens in a new tab.

 Blood sugar alert service dog

-Blood Sugar Alert Service Dog @cricket_n_saraphenaOpens in a new tab.
+Blood Sugar Alert Service Dog @cricket_n_saraphena

 What can & can’t a business ask?